 On top of the smaller crowds, you’ll also find better accommodations & airfare deals in Eastern Europe with the less-scrunched availability.
 Temperature-wise, these seasons are also more comfortable, avoiding the dread heat & humidity of summer and, in the case of the region’s northern fringes, the cold dark winter.

-Where to go in Eastern Europe
+Where to go in Eastern Europe: The best places to visit

 With such a huge array of experiences at hand, it’s hard to pinpoint exactly how to plan out your ultimate Eastern European itinerary.
 The huge geographical spread of the region along with less-than-perfect transportation means that you’ll probably want to home in individual countries or at least smaller regions to get the most out of your trip.